 - ⅛ teaspoon lemon zest or a little more, to taste

-- 2 teaspoon sugar or around 1tbsp, to taste
+- 2 teaspoon sugar or a little more, to taste

 - Place the tiger nuts in a bowl and cover with water and a layer above them, around the first 2cups/480ml listed above.
 Place in the fridge and leave to soak for 18-24 hours.